4insyde/spring-boot-starter-flink-statefun/README.md

 `DispatchableFunction` - interface that you should use instead of `StatefulFunction`

+###Endpoint
+Endpoint `/v1/functions` - is API for statefun engine for communication with remote module, via this endpoint statefun engine is able to invoke functions which registered in spring context

 ## Starter in Action

 ### Step 1 - Create Spring boot Application